 Originally posted on September 25, 2018; updated on December 5, 2022

-When I first started getting in touch with my kinky side, I became obsessed with consensual nonconsent (CNC)—also known as rape or ravishment fantasies—as a way to lose control.
+When I first started getting in touch with my kinky side and learning about BDSM, I became obsessed with consensual nonconsent (CNC).
+I thought CNC—also known as rape or ravishment fantasies—would be the ultimate way to lose control.
 By obsessed I mean I thought about it daily, researched it constantly, and knew it was something I needed to do.
 I started reading Casual Encounters on Craigslist regularly (back when that section still existed) to see what my options might be.
 Ultimately I was too scared to go that route, though, and it wasn’t until I met Vagabond that I was able to make my dream come true.

 Keep in mind that you don’t need to incorporate everything in the kitchen sink into one scene.
 If this is your first time doing CNC, start slow and only include a few elements.
 Over time, you can add more or try spontaneous CNC.
 You should learn basic steps before you try to ballroom dance.

 - CNC BDSM Scene Checklist